Contemporary Nonfiction – Black History Month 2020

 Michael Arceneaux

 It hasn’t been easy being Michael Arceneaux.
 Equality for LGBT people has come a long way and all, but voices of persons of color within the community are still often silenced, and being black in America is…well, have you watched the news?
-With the characteristic wit and candor that have made him one of today’s boldest writers on social issues, I Can’t Date Jesus is Michael Arceneaux’s impassioned, forthright, and refreshing look at minority life in today’s America.
+With t

 Read More View in Catalog